alexbigley/alexbigley/README.md

 Nice to meet you!
 I'm Alex, an aspiring software engineer and alumni of [Bucknell University](https://www.bucknell.edu/), with a passion for programming and innovative website design, and a love of learning new skills and helping others however I can.

 ## I am currently working at:
-- **Walt Disney World 🏰** as a member of the Disney College Program!!! 😁✨
+- **Walt Disney World** as a member of the Disney College Program!!! 🏰✨

 ## My previous projects include:
 - Designing a new website for [E.H.
 Salomon Shooters & Supplies](https://www.ehsalomon.com/) 🖥